RonenNess/Morpheus/README.md

 - Made `ClearCache` and `RemoveAll` thread safe.
 - Added option to remove all animations tied to a specific target.
 - Added option to set animations 'To' value as a getter method.
+- Removed exception if calling 'Start()' on already playing animation, or 'Stop()' on non playing animation.
+It caused more harm than good and the behavior is pretty well defined so no need for exception.

 # License